jamesgurung/newsletter-builder/README.md

 5. Create a Postmark server.

-6. Create an Azure App Service web app, and configure the following settings:
+6. Create an Azure App Service web app.
+    * Publish mode - Container
+    * Operating system - Linux
+    * Image source - Other container registries
+    * Docker Hub access type - Public
+    * Image and tag - `jamesgurung/newsletter-builder:latest`
+    * Startup command: (blank)

+7. Configure the following environment variables for the web app:

     * `NewsletterEditorUrl` - the URL of the newsletter editor (`https://<your-newsletter-builder-domain>`)
     * `Organisations__0__Name` - the name of your organisation
     * `Organisations__0__Domain` - the domain for your organisation (`<your-email-domain>`)